MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-modularity-vs-maintainability.md

 >
 > ~ [D.L.
 Parnas](https://www.win.tue.nl/~wstomv/edu/2ip30/references/criteria_for_modularization.pdf)

 This is where abstractions can be useful.
-When we know that we will need to change something in future, we can create an abstraction to make that easier.
+When we know that we will need to change something in the future, we can create an abstraction to make that easier.

 However, premature modularization can be counterproductive.
 [QUOTE TO SUPPORT]

 ### Managed Change Doesn't Require Modularity